DevOpsDolapo/DevOps_Projects/PROJECT 7/Project7.md

         </html>
 ```

-Check to see if our content can be displayed on a web browser through the public IP address of `Apache-server2`
+Check to see if the content can be displayed on a web browser through the public IP address of `Apache-server2`

 ![Alt text](Images/apache-server2-webpage.png)